 - The development of conservation and management plans for a variety of heritage sites.

-In addition, consultants are conversant with the use of the SAHRIS (South African Heritage Resources Information System) Database, onto which all projects outside the Western Cape are managed.
+Our consultants are conversant with the use of the SAHRIS (South African Heritage Resources Information System) Database, onto which all projects outside the Western Cape are loaded and managed.
+It is likely that HWC will use the same database in the near future.